-- 1. Your neighbour is a businessman who has developed a new hair care product.
+1. Your neighbour is a businessman who has developed a new hair care product.
 He wishes to advertise the product in a national magazine.
-He has asked you to write the advertisement. - Write this advertisement. - Note: Do not include illustrations. - 2.
-You help your family run a small family business, but sales have recently decreased.
+He has asked you to write the advertisement.

+Write this advertisement.

+2. You help your family run a small family business, but sales have recently decreased.
 Your father has asked you to write an advertisement that will promote the business.